theatre building cleaned

 Founder Alma Woods, MBE

-Alma Woods as a Greek Cypriot mother who has just lost a son in a terrorist bombing.
+Alma pictured as a Greek Cypriot mother who has just lost a son in a terrorist bombing.

 (Photograph courtesy of David Roberts.)
 See some of Alma's onscreen history.